raulanto/astro-milidev/src/content/projects/project-2/index.md

 ---
 title: "Astro Nano"
-shortDescription: "Minimal portfolio and blog build with astro and no frameworks."
+description: "Minimal portfolio and blog build with astro and no frameworks."
 date: "2024-03-26"
 ---